Pleasure in Craft. The Germans

 PPPS

-Not as much forgetful as me though lol.
-Yes, come to Rome, good and intelligent young man.
-Never like in this moment of my life I need to meet wise friends to talk to…..
+Not as much forgetful as me though.
+Yes, come to Rome, young man.
+Never like in this moment of my life I need to meet good friends to talk to…..

 Ah yes, Divide and rule.
 Thats what the Brits are blamed here for too.
 Diving India and Pakistan.
 However, most of these fights and grudges are already present and they just acted on them for their own interest.
 Manipulation for personal interests, if you may call.
 They were smart and no wonder became a huge super power.
 It was unethical, but if I put myself into their place, perhaps I might have done the same thing to protect my own interests. lol.